Vietnam Veterans of America Foundation: War Kids Relief and Returnee Integration Support

 VVAF's newest programs, War Kids Relief and Returnee Integration Support Program were launched in November 2005.
-War Kids Relief, led by former Iraq veteran and captain Jon Powers, helps of Iraqi children recover from the disruptive effects of war.
-The program works to improve the physical conditions of existing housing facilities and provide training to orphanage directors and caregivers, integrate children back into safe family environments, and with Construct a Baghdad Career and Life Skills Center works to provide a safe haven for older children (age 12–18) and give them a place to learn job and life-training skills.
+War Kids Relief, led by former Iraq veteran and captain Jon Powers, helps Iraqi children recover from the disruptive effects of war.
+The program works to improve the physical conditions of existing housing facilities and provide training to orphanage directors and caregivers, integrate children back into safe family environments, and, with Construct a Baghdad Career and Life Skills Center works to provide a safe haven for older children (age 12–18) and give them a place to learn job and life-training skills.

 Returnee Integration Support

-The Returnee Integration Support Program (RISP) helps Cambodian refugees readjust to Cambodia's lifestyle and culture.
-Through its services, the program provides orientation, assistance with employment and housing, drug, alcohol and HIV education, Khmer literacy classes, counseling and referral services, in order to support returnees who seek help in becoming independent and productive members of society.
+The Returnee Integration Support Program (RISP) helps Cambodian refugees readjust to Cambodia.
+Through its services, the program provides orientation, assistance with employment and housing, drug, alcohol, and HIV education, Khmer literacy classes, counseling, and referral services, to support returnees seeking help in becoming independent and productive members of society.